Combining IT and business knowledge, the world of IT consultancy demands a broad range of skills

 Income figures are intended as a guide only.

 Part-time work is unlikely, but career breaks are possible as work is project-based.
-Self-employed work is possible, managing your own workload and hours.
-Many IT professionals are independent contractors, but it is best to gain some experience and contacts in the industry by working for an employer before going down this route.
+While many IT professionals are independent contractors, it's best to gain some experience and contacts in the industry by working for an employer before going down this route.

 You can enter IT consultancy work with any degree, but in particular the following subjects may be useful:

-Search for postgraduate courses in computer science and IT.
+Search for other postgraduate courses in computer science and IT.

 If you want to enter IT consultancy work, you need to show:

 If you find IT-related vacation work or an industrial placement or internship it may lead directly to graduate employment.
 As a first and second year undergraduate, you can apply for internships in the industry.
 Work experience gained in a commercial environment helps demonstrate your commercial awareness, client management skills and ability to understand and communicate the business benefits of IT.

 Competition for vacancies is fierce, so it's a good idea to start making applications for jobs to larger firms in the autumn term of your final year.
 Graduate places fill quickly and competition gets stronger as time passes.